free-web-bootcamp/week-1/day2-css/Readme.md

 - Folder structure for Week 1
 - GitHub account (to help create your online portfolio)

+Please also complete Day 1 content (HTML) before starting with CSS.

-### Link to Playlist on YouTube
+### Link to Week 1 Playlist on YouTube

 https://www.youtube.com/playlist?list=PLsfDC7zKu3M1Cpr7990s54rJTSvdTi3lb

 ### Learning Objectives

-1. Understand and write HTML webpages
+1. Learn CSS
+2. Use Classes and ID’s
+3. Google Styles
-2. Add CSS (styling) to our website
+4. Add external CSS (Bootstrap)
-3. Learn basic Javascript
-4. GitHub, Git and other version control
-5. Hosting website on GitHub pages
-6. Reflection and Challenge exercise

 ### What skills will I have at the end of week 1?